-Hi, I'm Jonathan Caridia, a New Zealand-based UI artist and designer working on video games & more.
+Hi, I'm Jonathan Caridia, a New Zealand-based videogame UI artist and designer.
 Welcome!

-A personal project using a game concept I've had for a while to explore a colourful sci-fi interface design, inspired by futuristic vector artwork of the 00's and today.
+A personal project featuring a colourful sci-fi interface design, inspired by futuristic vector art of the 00's and today.

 Ludum Dare entry in a team of 3, making a card-based crop growing game.
 My responsibilities were UX layout and all in-game art, and I helped implement assets in engine.
 Playing to my strengths made the process fairly smooth and enjoyable.